Arriving in the UK

 If you choose to use an eGate, you will not receive a border entry stamp in your passport, so you must ensure that you bring alternate evidence to university registration to show that you entered the country during the validity period of your visa, for example a boarding pass, travel ticket, or booking confirmation.
 Alternatively, you can still choose to see an immigration officer.

-Should you have any difficulties at immigration you can call:
+If you have any problems at immigration you can call:

 - International Student Support: +44 (0)1483 686868 (9am – 5pm, Monday – Friday)